dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
- yeah so
+ yes so
-I'm I'm not prepared to give a okay anchor description and also the algorithms are evolving but but there I just wanted you to just get your opinion that there are there are other things that people are trying to do we are trying to make the work useful and other people are trying to eliminate the work
+I'm not prepared to give a
+anchor description and also the algorithms are evolving but there I just wanted you to just get your opinion that there are other things that people are trying to do we are trying to make the work useful and other people are trying to eliminate the work